 Hetch Hetchy Water and Power System

-The Hetch Hetchy Regional Water System is owned and operated by the San Francisco Public Utilities Commission.
+The Hetch Hetchy Water and Power System is owned and operated by the San Francisco Public Utilities Commission.
 It provides on average about 265,000 acre-feet of water to 2.6 million people in 29 Bay Area cities spread across Santa Francisco, Santa Clara, Alameda, and San Mateo counties.

 The Hetch Hetchy Water and Power system includes 280 miles of pipelines, over 60 miles of tunnels, 11 reservoirs, five pump stations and two water treatment plants.

 Drawing upon a snowmelt-fed river in a high-elevation watershed located within Yosemite National Park, the water is some of the cleanest municipal water in the United States, and San Francisco is only one of six U.S. cities not required by law to filter its tap water, although the water is treated.

 The system begins at O’Shaughnessy Dam, located on the Tuolomne River in Yosemite National Park, which forms Hetch Hetchy Reservoir; from there, the water travels 160 miles by gravity through a series of aqueducts, tunnels, hydroelectric plants, and eight other storage dams to the Bay Area.
 Near the city of Fremont, the aqueduct splits into four pipelines, two of which cross the Bay to the south of the Dumbarton Bridge, while the other two pipelines run to the north, terminating at the Pulgas Water Temple.

 - Click here to visit the San Francisco Public Utilities Commission online.

 - Click here to visit the Bay Area Water Supply and Conservation Agency (BAWSCA), an organization representing the interests of the cities, water districts, and private utilities in Alameda, Santa Clara and San Mateo counties that purchase water wholesale from the San Francisco regional water system.